AmedeeBulle/ttn-dashboard/README.md

 _The Things Network Node-RED Nodes_ are already installed in the Node-RED instance.
 Information on how to configure these is available in the [Quickstart](https://github.com/TheThingsNetwork/nodered-app-node/blob/master/docs/quickstart.md#configuring-your-application)

 ### Storing data in InfluxDB
-Configuration of the _Server_ in the InfluxDB nodes:
+Configuration of the InfluxDB _Server_ in the InfluxDB nodes:
 - `Host`: influxdb
 - `Port`: 8086
 - `Database`: same as `TTN_INFLUX_DB` parameter (default: ttn)